 Post-apartheid, Casspirs were decommissioned in South Africa, their hulls left to rust, a relic of the past better forgotten, except for the ones that were sold to the United States during the Iraq war years, rebranded as the MRAP (Mine-Resistant Ambush Protected).
 After the war, these Casspirs were given free of charge to local United States police departments under the Pentagon’s 1033 Program.

-In the age of Ferguson and Black Lives Matter, the Casspir has returned, a poltergeist from the past which continues to haunt us.
+In the age of Ferguson and Black Lives Matter, the Casspir has returned, a poltergeist from the past that continues to haunt us.
 The issue of over-militarized police departments has come to the forefront of the American debate on police tactics and aggression.
-Policing in the western world resembles apartheid era policing more than ever.
+Policing in the Western world resembles apartheid-era policing more than ever.
 Through the resurfacing and reclamation of SPOEK 1, Ziman seeks to challenge the viewer to confront how cultural memory, often entangled in violence, may bear upon the contemporary.